iamzifei/fang-react/README.md

 * run `sh start-db.sh` to start mongodb
 * `cd` to the project root in terminal, run `npm run watch`
 * open another terminal window/tab, `cd` to the project root and run `gulp`
+* run `sh import-suburb.sh` to import suburb table, you may need to change the database name in the shell script

 ## Testing data import